 1) The barbell hack squat looks very odd!
 Will I get hurt?

 You can get hurt performing any exercise!

 There is no greater risk when doing the barbell hack squat.
 The key to staying healthy is proper form and getting stronger slowly.

 There is no need to start week 1 at 135lbs and try to get to 275lbs in week 2.

 That is a recipe for a total disaster.

 2) Is the barbell hack squat hard on the knees?

-If it is too high, it could create more tension on the knees.
+If your heels are too high on the ramp, it could create more tension on your knees.
 A half-inch to a 2-inch block will work for most folks.

-3) How can I work the barbell hack squat into my training program?
+3) How can I work barbell hack squats into my training program?